 Bring-Your-Own-Device policies are great and awful...

 Allowing employees to bring their own devices can increase efficiency, allow for more accessibility, reduce hardware costs, and allow employees to introduce new methods of efficiency.
-BYOD policies also create wage nightmares, allow data to be more easily stolen, lost, or shared, and reduce the ease of collaboration amongst employees on different platforms.
+However, BYOD policies also create wage nightmares, enable data to be more easily stolen, lost, or shared, and reduce the ease of collaboration amongst employees on different platforms.

 Imagine these BYOD scenarios:

 • Allegedly, there are abusive text messages between a supervisor and a subordinate employee.
 The supervisor "lost" his device, and the subordinate employee's device went missing the day after the complaint was made.
 Neither adequately backed up their data.• A company's intellectual property is stored and accessed through a service like Dropbox, but one of the engineers does not password-protect his smartphone.
 Then he loses his phone at a vendor's office, which is never recovered.